 Since April 22, Singaporeans have been able to choose from three cultured chicken dishes curated by the Eat Just Good Meat brand for delivery via the Foodpanda app.
-This follows Good Meat’s debut in at a Singapore restaurant back in December of 2020, shortly after Singapore became first country in the world to have cultured meat approved by its government.
+This follows Good Meat’s debut in at a Singapore restaurant back in December of 2020, shortly after the Singaporean government became the first in the world to approve cultured meat.

 According to Eat Just, Good Meat is sustainable, and Foodpanda is distributing the products in a more responsible way.
 Each order is delivered by Foodpanda riders on e-bikes and comes in an eco-friendly packaging together with a Google Cardboard VR headset.
 While having an in-home tasting experience, diners can use the headset to enjoy an immersive film about environmental protection.